-a) Unnecessary restriction of competition among health practitioners;

-- The hierarchical approach imposed by the current standard (requiring a structured professional relationship for some providers) has meant that OHPs must currently work in a 'bundled' structure with dentists, which limits competitiveness within the industry.
-'Unbundling' dental practitioners allows them to practice in more innovative and diverse settings and teams which will enhance access to services and potentially alter pricing mechanisms at the market margins.
-People living in, for example, small communities, geographically isolated communities and residential care settings (all of which are underserved population groups) do not have choices about which practitioners they would like to see and indeed, often have no services at all.
-This is an impediment to the intended benefits of National Competition Policy,; the wording in the current standard which impose this effect should be removed . - The requirement that OHPs may only expand their individual scope of practice (within the scope of practice of the profession) by attending formally approved courses and programs imposes unnecessary restriction on competition.
-This requirement has been only imposed on OHPs under the current standard and represents an impediment to both the development of individual practitioners and the concept of the 'level playing field'.
-This requirement is inconsistent with other dental practitioners regulated under this standard and with accepted approaches used by AHPRA to enable health practitioners' continuing professional development.
+- a) Unnecessary restriction of competition among health practitioners; - The hierarchical approach imposed by the current standard (requiring a structured professional relationship for some providers) has meant that oral health practitioners must currently work in a 'bundled' structure with dentists which limits competitiveness within the industry.
+'Unbundling' these practitioners allows them to practice in more innovative and diverse settings and teams which will enhance access to services and potentially alter pricing mechanisms at the market margins.
+People living in, for example, small communities, geographically isolated communities and residential care settings (all of which are underserved population groups) do not have choices about which practitioners they would like to see and indeed often have no services at all.
+This is an impediment to the intended benefits of National Competition Policy and as such should be enabled; the current standard has the opposite effect. - The requirement that dental hygienists, dental therapists and oral health therapists may only expand their individual scope of practice (within the scope of practice of the profession) by attending formally approved course programs imposes unnecessary restriction on competition.
+This requirement has been only imposed on oral health practitioners under the current standard, and represents an impediment to both the development of individual practitioners and the concept of the 'level playing field'.
+This requirement is inconsistent with other dental practitioners regulated under this standard and with accepted approaches used by AHPRA to enable health practitioner continuing professional development.

-In addition, the onerous demand for formally approved course programs is also a deterrent for educational providers to offer them, which limits the opportunities available to OHPs.
+- In addition, the onerous demand for formally approved course programs is also a deterrent for educational providers to offer them which limits the opportunities available to OHPs.
+This also adds an additional cost layer to the provision of these courses which adds another barrier to further acquisition of skills.
 This unintentionally narrows the potential development and utility of the profession overall.
-It also results in many OHPs being unable to offer clinical services that would be cost-effectively achieved under the proposed Scope of Practice Standard.
-Adding and developing skills consistent with baseline educational preparation is a desirable activity that contributes to public good by extending the benefits of Australia's investment in tertiary education thus maximising public good from that investment.
+It also results in many dental hygienists, dental therapists and oral health therapists being unable to offer clinical services that would be cost-effectively achieved under the proposed Scope of Practice Standard.
+Adding and developing skills consistent with baseline educational preparation is a desirable activity that contributes to public good by extending the benefits of Australia's investment in tertiary education by maximising public good from that investment. - ADOHTA QLD therefore supports the proposal to remove the need for accreditation of continuing professional development programs and the designation of such programs as "Add-On Programs" in order that oral health practitioners are able to maintain their scope of practice and develop it in line with community needs through continuing professional development.
+This would bring the regulation of OHPs into consistency with other registered dental and health practitioners.